Fort William College: Hurdles

-The court of directors of the British East India Company were never in favour of a training college in Calcutta, and for that reason there was always a lack of funds for running the college.
+The Court of Directors of the British East India Company were never in favor of a training college in Calcutta, and for that reason, there was always a lack of funds for running the college.
 Subsequently, a separate college for the purpose, the East India Company College at Haileybury (England), was established in 1807.
-However, Fort William College continued to be a centre of learning languages.
+However, Fort William College continued to be a center of learning languages.

 With the British settling down in the seat of power, their requirements changed.
 Lord William Bentinck announced his educational policy of public instruction in English in 1835, mostly to cater to the growing needs of administration and commerce.
 He clipped the wings of Fort William College, and the Dalhousie administration formally dissolved the institution in 1854.

 Eminent scholars

 Fort William College was served by a number of eminent scholars.
 They contributed enormously towards development of Indian languages and literature.
 Some of them are noted below: